Fighting the Green

-"Don't worry about it dear," Poppy assured her as she checked over Harry in his crib, "Babies can get quite a shock from seeing that sort of thing, even if their little minds can't process it yet."
+"Don't worry about it dear," Poppy assured her as she checked over Harry in his crib, "babies can get quite a shock from seeing that sort of thing, even if their little minds can't process it yet."

-Harry stared at her for a long while from his basin.
+Harry stared at her for a long while from his cot.
 Lily had gone shockingly pale, her fingers pinching the edge of the transfigured bed.
 Her eyes closed briefly, the images tumbling behind her lids; ones of Voldemort screaming his rage, James vanishing into the early morning mist.
 Even after she blinked blearily into the light streaming in from Hogwarts' windows, she could still recall the sound of curses being thrown and the frost stiff grass crunching under her feet as she ran.

-Lily drank the potion down in a quick swallow, and set the empty vial by the other medical supplies in the room.
+Lily drank the potion down in a quick swallow and set the empty vial by the other medical supplies in the room.

 "The headmaster had this chamber set up especially for you.
-It's guarded, you're safe and the rest of Ravenclaw tower is well protected," Poppy reminded her, "Get some rest, or take a bath.
+It's guarded, you're safe and the rest of Ravenclaw tower is well protected," Poppy reminded her, "get some rest, or take a bath.
 Either will do you some good."

-Lily had made her way over to a blue, overstuffed chair and collapsed into it, letting the velvet sooth her rattled nerves.
+Lily had made her way over to a blue, overstuffed chair and collapsed into it letting the velvet sooth her rattled nerves.
 Her bright red hair that was normally neat and tidy was wild around her face and had a few leaves still stuck in the strands.
-Her jeans had grass stains up the sides and across the back, and her shirt had never looked so rumpled and gray with dust.
+Her jeans had grass stains up the sides and across the back, and her shirt never had looked so rumpled and gray with dust.
 She hadn't bathed in two days.

 Lily asked, "And what about James?"